 Research led by Dr. Rob Gulden’s Weed Ecology & Management Lab at the University of Manitoba examining plant population and row spacing has shown that pinto and navy bean yields were relatively insensitive to changes in plant population in wet years (2015 and 2016) and responded positively to plant population in drier years (2017 and 2018).
-In 2017 and 2018, navy and pinto bean yields were most stable when grown on 7.5″ row widths targeting populations of 120 – 160,000 plants/acre.
+From 2015 to 2018, navy and pino bean yields were the highest and most stable when grown on 7.5″ row widths targeting populations of 80 – 120,000 plants/acre.
 In the wetter years of 2015 and 2016, increasing plant population increased the severity of white mould disease pressure.
 In 2017 and 2018, white mould was not present in the experiments.

 Baldheads are caused by mechanical injury to the seed.
 They will germinate and emerge and cotyledons may be attached or broken.
 These plants will die shortly after emergence, resulting in a lower plant population than desired.

 Reduce mechanical damage by minimizing handling of the seed.
 Use seed that is at 14% moisture or greater.
 If using an airseeder, increase your seeding rate to account for more seed damage, and reduce fan speed and ground speed while maintaining proper seed distribution.

 Seeding rate (kg/ha) = Seed weight (g/1000 seeds) * Target plant population (plants per square metre) divided by % expected emergence (eg. 80).